 One of the many items that have been restored during the Re-ordering Project in St Mary's Church is the Royal Coat of Arms.
 Pictured above is local conservator Alex Carrington at work.
 Alex had to scale scaffolding to carry out the work, which took a fortnight.

-The church is not open at the moment.
 In the past we have welcomed many thousands of daily visitors to our beautiful church.
 Many visitors comment on the special atmosphere in St Mary’s, its warmth and the welcome given by our wonderful band of Church Welcomers.
 On special days we have tours of the Bell Tower!
 Books on the church are normally available for sale at the back of the church along with a lovely selection of gifts and cards.
 After visiting our church, do have a cup of tea at Mary's Place Cafe next door.

 THE RUNNING OF THE CHURCH